Requirements for Multimedia Apps on Fire TV

 onPause() is called when your Activity is partially covered by other Activities (such as when Fire TV shows a heads-up notification after a user long-presses HOME).
 Your activity is allowed to continue playback even after

-onPause() is called, but you still must execute callbacks for audio focus changes.
+onPause() is called, but you still must run callbacks for audio focus changes.
 (You are not allowed to play audio after losing audio focus, regardless of the lifecycle event.)

 Requirement 1.2: Handling onResume()